Elsa Schiaparelli (1890 - 1973)

 "I gave to pink, the nerve of the red, a neon pink, an unreal pink"

-Elsa Schiaparelli was born in Rome in the year 1890, the daughter of a Neopolitan aristocrat and a renowned scholar and curator of medieval manuscripts.
+Elsa Schiaparelli was born in Rome on the 10th of September 1890, the daughter of a Neopolitan aristocrat and a renowned scholar and curator of medieval manuscripts.
 As a child, Elsa studied the heavens with her astronomer uncle, Giovanni Schiaparelli, who discovered the canali of Mars.

 As a young woman, she entered the University of Rome where she studied philosphy.
 It was during this time that she published a book of sensual poems.
 The poems were so risque, and shocked her parents so much, they promptly shipped her off to a convent.